hbase4s/hbase4s/README.md

 2. Transform it to one of supported data types.
 As shown in example above date can be easily represented and stored as String.

 Another point to note while work with custom fields, there might be necessity to implement custom comparator in case of some specific comparison operations (Less, GreaterOrEq).

+### Custom types & case classes

+There is a possibility to define and register it's own ``Encoder`` that will transform type to/from byte array.
+Following steps need to be performed to achieve it:
+ 1. Implement trait `Encoder[T]` for your type `T`
+ 2. Register your implementation in global registry: `EncoderRegistry.add(T, new Encoder[T] { ... } )`
+ 3. Define case class with the field of type `T` and read/store it to HBase.

 ## Contributing